ncastell0/Assignment_2/README.md

 # Assignment_2

-Submitted as a partial assessment in the course Data Analytics with R, part 1, at the University of Umeå.
+Submitted as a partial assignment in the course Data Analytics with R, part 1, at the University of Umeå.

 ## Related modules